NetOpWibby/hype-title/README.md

 $ hyper i hype-title
 ```

-Or, you can install `hyper-title` manually by adding it to the plugins list in your `~/.hyper.js` config file.
+Or, you can install `hype-title` manually by adding it to the plugins list in your `~/.hyper.js` config file.